KevinBatdorf/pattern-css/readme.txt

 == Description ==

-Add custom CSS styles to any WordPress block or pattern, including reusable patterns (synced or detached).
-Unlike with similar tools, your css will be optimized, minified, and inlined directly into the page only where the block is used.
+Add custom CSS to any block or pattern, including reusable patterns too.
+Your styles will be optimized, minified, and inlined directly into the page only where the block is used.

 = Features =
 - Scopes styles to the block so that parent/sibling blocks arent affected